-EV segment revenue generated by Voltrek in the first six months of fiscal 2024 was \$4.6 million.
-Operating loss in this segment was primarily a result of the \$2.3 million of earn-out expense included in general and administrative costs and the allocation of corporate expenses.
+EV segment revenue in the first nine months of fiscal 2024 increased by 162.7%, or \$4.6 million, compared to the first nine months of fiscal 2023.
+Operating loss in this segment was primarily a result of the earn-out expense included in general and administrative costs and the allocation of corporate expenses.
+The increase in revenue and corresponding operating loss was due to nine months of activity in fiscal 2024 compared to three months in fiscal 2023.